- Available Keys

 schedule unless: takes the same parameters as

 schedule if: but has the reverse effect.
-If a trigger file exists or a UUID matches, scheduling is ignored.
-If neither is true, scheduling is enabled.
+If a condition returns true, scheduling is ignored.
+If it returns false, scheduling is enabled.